 Galley Head is one of 70 lighthouses around the coast of Ireland operated by the Commissioners of Irish Lights.
 The lighthouse was built in 1878, during the heyday of lighthouse building, and in its day was the most powerful lighthouse light in the world.
 The lighthouse’s original light could be seen in clear weather for a distance of 30km.
 The lighthouse was converted to electric operation in 1969 and automated in 1979.

 The View Towards Ballynoe House

 From the top SW corner of Ballynoe House, there is a clear view of Galley Head Lighthouse.
-In reverse, Ballynoe House lies a across the bay and Red Stand behind the row of trees on the ridge (far right of photo below).
+In reverse, Ballynoe House lies a across the bay and Red Strand behind the row of trees on the ridge (far right of photo below).
 Galley Head is farmed by Felicity’s cousin our neighbouring Dunowen Farm.
 This is now also a source of locally-grown grain for use in the owner’s Clonakilty Distillery, but that is another story.
 In the meantime, a toast to Gerald and his ilk.